 CE marking (EC statement of conformity)

-Are your energy-using or energy-related products compliant with the Ecodesign directive?
-Only then you may affix a CE marking to the product.
-Appendix VI to directive 2005/32/EC (PDF) contains the required elements of CE marking.
+Do you manufacture or import energy-using or energy-related products?
+You have to demonstrate that your products are compliant with the Ecodesign directive.
+Only then you may add a CE marking to the product.
+With this CE marking you are allowed to sell your products in the EU/EER.
+Appendix VI to directive 2005/32/EC contains the required elements of CE marking.

 Ecodesign and installers

 Do you install products with a CE marking?
 In some cases, the Ecodesign requirements apply to the ‘putting into service’ as well.
 In these cases, you as an installer have obligations to make sure the Ecodesign requirements are met.
 This applies to some product groups, for example electric motors.

 Human Environment and Transport Inspectorate (ILT)